Skip to main content

 Net Zero: our path to decarbonization

-We aim to achieve carbon neutrality by 2050 through a plan with progressive targets involving all sectors.
+We aim to achieve carbon neutrality by 2050 through a plan with progressive targets.